abchrisxyz/ergowatch/README.md

 If looking for the frontend of https://ergo.watch see https://github.com/abchrisxyz/ergowatch-ui.

-Note that https://ergo.watch is currenlty running on older backend (https://github.com/abchrisxyz/ergowatch/tree/explorer-based), soon to be replaced.
+Note that https://ergo.watch is currenlty running on an older backend (https://github.com/abchrisxyz/ergowatch/tree/explorer-based), soon to be replaced.

 ## Roadmap